 For more on that study, see Wild Salmon Affirmed as Top Vitamin D Source.

 Astaxanthin lowered heart and diabetes risks in Iranian clinical trial

 Astaxanthin — pronounced asta-zan-thin — is the pigment that gives salmon its gorgeous red-orange-pink color.

-Earlier this year, researchers from two Iranian universities studied the effects of supplemental astaxanthin in adults with diabetes.
+Last year, researchers from two Iranian universities studied the effects of supplemental astaxanthin in adults with diabetes.

 Their placebo-controlled trial lasted eight weeks and measured astaxanthin’s effects on blood sugar regulation, oxidation of blood fats, insulin sensitivity, and body fat levels.